 It is the primary purpose of the RS-1, RS-2, and RS-3 districts to provide opportunities for single-family residential development patterns and lifestyles of a more suburban and urban character than available in the AG district.
 The RS districts provide for varying lot sizes and development densities to allow for variation in housing preferences and market conditions and to provide the city with reasonable discretion in determining the most appropriate district under specific conditions including on-site and surrounding conditions.
-It is the intent of these districts that development with suitable open spaces and to prohibit uses that undermine this intent.
+It is the intent of these districts that development ensures a stable and healthy residential environment with suitable open spaces and to prohibit uses that undermine this intent.